diva-exchange/diva/README.md

 tbd.

 ### First Glance at I2P

+@TODO THIS IS WORK IN PROGRESS.
+Out-of-date on the development branch.

 Use the i2pd web-console to explore the i2pd router running within the docker container i2pd.
 To access the webconsole, open your browser and navigate to http://localhost:7070.